 Negotiating Unvested Stock Options

-When considering a career transition, one question that inevitably arises is: Can the terms of unvested stock options be negotiated?
-The answer is often yes, but it takes finesse.
+When transitioning careers, one crucial question arises: Can unvested stock options be negotiated?
+The answer is often yes, but it requires strategy and finesse.

-At Gardner Employment Law, we understand how to navigate the complex world of unvested stock options.
-If you want assistance developing a strategy to negotiate unvested stock options, contact us today.
+At Gardner Employment Law, we specialize in navigating the complexities of executive compensation and equity awards.
+If you need assistance in negotiating your unvested stock options, contact us today.

 Why Do Unvested Stock Options Matter?